 See the OpenLMIS Transifex projects and the Translations wiki to get started.
+See also the UI Extenion guide for details about how implementations can override UI strings with their own custom messages.

 Licensing

 OpenLMIS code is licensed under an open source license to enable everyone contributing to the codebase and the community to benefit collectively.
 As such all contributions have to be licensed using the OpenLMIS license to be accepted; no exceptions.
 Licensing code appropriately is simple: